African Union summit raises more questions than answers | DW | 07.02.2022

 As the annual African Union (UN) summit came to a close this weekend, the heads of state in attendance were united in their condemnation of a spate of coups across the region, which has seen four states suspended from the organization since July 2021 — most recently Burkina Faso last month.

-But amidst this camaraderie, the 55-member bloc failed to outline a clear plan as to how it would tackle the continent's most pressing issues in the months ahead.
+But despite this consensus, the 55-member bloc failed to outline a clear plan as to how it would tackle the continent's most pressing issues in the months ahead.

 A long list of topics were on the agenda for the two-day summit — ranging from COVID-19 vaccines to climate change.
 However, limited time prevented in-depth discussions.